-Brighton player gets coronavirus ahead of EPL restart call
+Brighton COVID-19 case highlights challenges of resuming EPL

-A Brighton player tested positive for the coronavirus as Premier League clubs prepare for talks on Monday about how to resume the competition during the pandemic.
+The 20 Premier League clubs are due to hold a conference call on Monday after British Prime Minister Boris Johnson addresses the nation on Sunday night setting out the stages for lifting the lockdown.
+The government has said it wants to see the return of the Premier League to “lift the spirits of the nation.”

-The southern England club told The Associated Press there is no need for other members of the squad or coaches to self-isolate because players have only worked in isolation when at the training base.
+Even though fans will not be allowed in stadiums, the league’s “Project Restart” faces resistance from clubs who will not approve plans to use neutral venues.
+Watford claims to now be among at least six clubs insistent on being allowed to play at home — including Brighton — despite police saying that is not feasible.

-Brighton said three players have now had the coronavirus, having announced the first diagnosis in March when the league was suspended.
-The players have not been named.
+Brighton has not named the player who was informed Saturday of his positive coronavirus test.
+There is no need for other members of the squad or coaches to self-isolate because players have only worked in isolation when at the training base, the south-coast club told The Associated Press.

-“Despite all of the measures that we’ve been taking over the past few weeks, where the players haven’t been involved in any significant training at all, we’ve still suffered another player testing positive for the virus,” Brighton chief executive Paul Barber told broadcaster Sky Sports on Sunday.
+Brighton said three players have now had the coronavirus, having announced the first diagnosis in March.
+Government social distancing regulations prevent players training together.

-Clubs are yet to resume group training as they abide by government social distancing regulations.
+“One of the things we’ve asked the Premier League for is a complete plan of all of the stages of returning to play,” Barber told broadcaster Sky Sports on Sunday.
+“First we need to get players back training in small groups, then they need to get involved in some contact training and then training for a match before the match itself.

-“The most important thing is safety, then you can look at the whole thing and discuss how it can all look, it’s about putting together the pieces of the jigsaw once we have a better idea of what the plan looks like.”
+“So there are lots of stages, it’s very complex and there are people at the Premier League working very hard to produce detailed paperwork to move through those stages as safely as possible.”

-Brighton has opposed plans to have to complete the season in neutral stadiums rather than being able to play its five remaining home games at its stadium.
-Watford chief executive Scott Duxbury said at least six of the league’s 20 clubs are concerned about the use of up to 10 neutral venues, despite police saying that is the only safe way of completing the season.
+Brighton is only two points clear of the relegation zone with nine games remaining so does not want to give away home advantage for five of those fixtures, which include leader Liverpool and defending champion Manchester City due to visit the Amex Stadium.

-Crystal Palace chairman Steve Parish has been a rare public voice from within the Premier League coming out in support of the plan that envisages playing games again in June.
+Steve Parish, the chairman of mid-table Crystal Palace, has been a rare public voice from within the Premier League supporting plans that envisage a June restart.

 “There are no easy answers, we have to work through it as a collective and I think we will and come out with a consensus in the end,” Parish told the BBC. ”(The meeting) is another part of the journey in trying to get football back.
 We would be derelict in our duty if we did not find a way for the game to come back.